-The Mahathikthaka Gritham Capsule is an Ayurvedic preparation that is known to be useful in the treatment of skin disorders, eczema, dermatitis, psoriasis, and liver care.
+The Mahathikthaka Gritham Capsule is an Ayurvedic medicine for skin that is known to be useful in the treatment of skin disorders, eczema, dermatitis, psoriasis, and liver care.
 This ghee based preparation is enclosed in a soft gel capsule that makes it extremely convenient to store and to use.

 The Mahathikthaka Gritham is prepared as per the traditional texts by infusing pure cow’s ghee with powerful bitter herbs that helps reduce the excessive Pitta and Vata Dosha in the body.